sweitzel/Biet-O-Matic-BE/README.md

 The release can be created with a provided docker container:

-- Checkout the code to a local folder
+- Extract or Checkout the code to a local folder
 - Change to the folder
 - Trigger build via Docker (mount the soure into the container `/src` directory):